analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ### ML Setup

-The setup and usage of the machine learning tools is thoroughly documented in the [README.md](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/README.md) file that can be found in the root directory of both the “izer” and training tools.
-See the [Installation](https://github.com/MaximIntegratedAI/ai8x-training/blob/develop/README.md#installation) section for detailed instructions.
+The setup and usage of the machine learning tools is thoroughly documented in the [README.md](https://github.com/analogdevicesinc/ai8x-synthesis/blob/develop/README.md) file that can be found in the root directory of both the “izer” and training tools.
+See the [Installation](https://github.com/analogdevicesinc/ai8x-training/blob/develop/README.md#installation) section for detailed instructions.

 ### ML Usage

 Detailed usage of the “izer” and training tools is beyond the scope of this document.
-The [Workflow Guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/MAX78000_Workflow_Guide.md) is a great introduction.
+The [Workflow Guide](https://github.com/analogdevicesinc/MaximAI_Documentation/blob/master/Guides/MAX78000_Workflow_Guide.md) is a great introduction.

-Additionally, the [README](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/README.md) contains all of the usage information for the tools.
+Additionally, the [README](https://github.com/analogdevicesinc/ai8x-synthesis/blob/develop/README.md) contains all of the usage information for the tools.

 Below are a few exercises to get started after setup is complete:

-* Run the `gen-demos-max78000.sh` script found in the root directory of the “izer” tool and reference its [Command Line Arguments](https://github.com/MaximIntegratedAI/ai8x-synthesis#command-line-arguments-3) table to see how it works.
+* Run the `gen-demos-max78000.sh` script found in the root directory of the “izer” tool and reference its [Command Line Arguments](https://github.com/analogdevicesinc/ai8x-synthesis#command-line-arguments-3) table to see how it works.

 * Build and flash the output of one of the `gen-demos-max78000.sh` projects and verify that the generated “known answer” test passes.

-* Locate the YAML files for the pre-trained models in the “izer” tool and reference the [YAML Network Description](https://github.com/MaximIntegratedAI/ai8x-synthesis#yaml-network-description) to see how they work.
+* Locate the YAML files for the pre-trained models in the “izer” tool and reference the [YAML Network Description](https://github.com/analogdevicesinc/ai8x-synthesis#yaml-network-description) to see how they work.

-* Run `train_all_models.sh` from the training repository and reference its [Command Line Arguments](https://github.com/MaximIntegratedAI/ai8x-training#command-line-arguments) to see how it works.
+* Run `train_all_models.sh` from the training repository and reference its [Command Line Arguments](https://github.com/analogdevicesinc/ai8x-training#command-line-arguments) to see how it works.

-* Familiarize yourself with the concept of data loaders with [Application Note 7600](https://www.maximintegrated.com/en/design/technical-documents/app-notes/7/7600.html) and explore the pre-written data loaders found in the [datasets](https://github.com/MaximIntegratedAI/ai8x-training/tree/develop/datasets) directory of the training tool.
+* Familiarize yourself with the concept of data loaders with [Application Note](https://www.analog.com/en/resources/app-notes/data-loader-design-for-max78000-model-training.html) and explore the pre-written data loaders found in the [datasets](https://github.com/analogdevicesinc/ai8x-training/tree/develop/datasets) directory of the training tool.

 ## TFT display